-Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-Weekly

-Monthly

-Quarterly
+Sub-State Entity Quarterly

-Annually
+Other Specify: MCOs Annually

 Continuously and Ongoing

 Other Specify:

-A-ai-2: Number of written grievances/complaints resolved by the MCO within established timelines.
-Numerator- Number of written grievances/complaints resolved by the MCO within established timelines.
+A-ai-2: Percent of written grievances/complaints resolved by the MCO within established timelines.
+Numerator- Number and percent of written grievances/complaints resolved by the MCO within established timelines.
 Denominator- Number of written grievances/complaints submitted to the MCO.